vramana/blog/content/posts/common-voice.md

 My friend Ranjith asked me if I can help out implementing an alternate authentication system for Common Voice.
 Common Voice is a platform for collecting voice dataset for languages other than English.
 [Swecha](https://swecha.org), a local organization, wanted to collect voice samples for my native language Telugu through their own self-hosted version of Common Voice.
-They will use voice samples to train LLM models.
+They will use these voice samples to train LLM models.

-It sounded like nice challenge and a good cause.
+It sounded like a nice challenge and a good cause.
 So, I agreed and went down a deep rabbit hole.
 I will write down all things I encountered as I tried to self-host this application.